Adc-alt/8bit-cpu/README.md

 The CPU fetches it and places it into the Instruction Register , an 8-bit register that splits it into:

---Opcode:  0001 → which tells the EEPROM to trigger the LOAD microcode
+-Opcode:  0001 → which tells the EEPROM to trigger the LOAD microcode

---Operand: 1110 → which tells the RAM which address to read from
+-Operand: 1110 → which tells the RAM which address to read from

 ### 4️⃣ What the EEPROM Does
 Inside the EEPROM, you’ve manually written the microcode that corresponds to LOAD.